sgros/MIF_NetworkManager/README.md

 ## TODO

-The following items are on a todo list:
+The following items are on a todo list (in a random order):

 1. Add basic network namespace support